telerik/blazor-docs/common-features/input-adornments.md

 ## TextArea Specifics

-In addition to the above-listed configuration settings, the TextArea exposes a couple of additional options that allow you to control the position of the adornments.
+In addition to the common configuration settings listed in this article, the TextArea exposes a couple of additional options that allow you to control the position of the adornments.

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)